1. EDiR - European Diploma in Radiology

 postgraduate education authorities at a national level.

-The new ETAP 2017 will be officially presented at the ESR Annual
+The new ETAP 2017 has been officially presented at the ESR

 The ETAP Working Group responsible for the new